percona/k8spsmdb-docs/docs/openshift.md

     ![image](assets/images/olm3.svg)

-    You will be able to edit manifest with the Custom Resource options, and then click "Create" to actually create your database cluster.
+    You will be able to edit manifest to set needed Custom Resource options, and then click "Create" button to deploy your database cluster.

 ### Install the Operator via the Red Hat Marketplace